warwick-machine-learning-group/tfl_parallel_mp4_extraction/README.md

 ### Notes on usage
 1. If you want to save the frames into a local filesystem directory, provide an output directory.
 When an output directory is provided, the frames will only be written to the filesystem and not loaded into memory.
 2. Work-in-progress (Expected completion 21 May 2020): If you want to load the frames into memory, provide "" as the output directory.
 This will notify the program that all the frames are to be loaded into memory.
+The frames will not be saved to disk.

 ## Dependencies
 Please ensure that you have the following libraries installed on your machine before running the program or using the library: